-We will apply the concentration of measure to the space-time average of the local phases $(\theta_1(x), \theta_2(x))$ , where the time-like vector field V has been fixed.
+Therefore, we apply this concentration to the space-time average of the local phases $\{\theta_n(x), n = 1, 2, 3, 4\}$ , where the time-like vector field V has been fixed.
 Such averages depend on N(x)-variables with N(x) a large natural number.
 For each point $x \in M_4$ it will be an average.
 The natural number N(x) is associated with the fundamental cylinders geometrically surrounding the fundamental cylinder containing x.
 In concordance with assumption A.4, only the collection of dual cylinders surrounding x are involved in the dynamics of the system at x.
 This includes any possible measurement at the point x.